Slugs,Hedgehogs and Dissappearing Mulch

 With the autumn rains the various wild greens that I really like sprouted,just like every year: rumex, dandelions,chicory,dead nettle, calendula..Fruit trees’ leaves fell.I leave all the leaves in place as mulch.

-But after a month or so most of the wild greens, fava beans that I sowed and fallen leaves are gone!
-But the soil is nice and crumbly and full of slug/snail manure!
+But after a month or so most of the wild greens, mint,fava beans that I sowed and fallen leaves were gone!
+But the soil was nice and crumbly and full of slug/snail manure!

 So, now that the garden became a food forest, the routines that I’m accustomed to are changing.
-The garden is evolving and different elements connect.
+The garden is evolving and different elements get connected to each other.

 But we want to find food such as greens and vegetables in the garden too.For this reason we have to find a middle way.